-Names and Pictures of all my home Grown Organic Vegetables
+Names and Pictures of All My Home Grown Organic Vegetables

 Home Grown Organic Vegetables

-Photos and names of My Organic Vegetables
+Photos and Names of My Organic Vegetables

 The Tomato Plants

-Last year, I have grown quite a few different kinds of tomatoes, one is yellow tomato which one of my colleagues gave me to grow, another is beef tomato which I bought from my favourite shop Poundland (if anyone wants cheap but good plant seeds they sell them in Poundland), another which is stripy orange tomato(Tiger Tomatoes) - this has lovely sweet taste.
+I have grown quite a few different kinds of tomatoes, one is yellow tomato which one of my colleagues gave me to grow, another is beef tomato which I bought from my favourite shop Poundland (if anyone wants cheap but good plant seeds they sell them in Poundland), another which is stripy orange tomato(Tiger Tomatoes) - this has lovely sweet taste.

-Climbing beans and Broad beans
+Climbing Beans and Broad Beans

 Strawberries and Tomatoes

-My strawberry Plants
+My Strawberry Plants

 My strawberry plants had been very good to me over the years I had them.
-What I do is to plant them in another area in the garden after three years because if I leave them where they are for over three years they won't have fruits.
+What I do is to plant them in another area in the garden every after three years because if I leave them where they are for over three years they won't have much fruits.
 They will have fruits but not many and not as big as the fruits during the first year.
 I like them for their good nutrients.
 And they are so easy to grow, just water them when dry, weed them now and then.
 They need very little care once established on the ground.save

 Another good thing with strawberries is you can grow them also in pots or containers.
 Strawberries are not fussy where you grow them.
 Strawberries can grow anywhere with a bit of sunshine or full sun.

-Edible Peas called mangetout
+Green Peas called Mangetout

 Mangetout, Potatoes, Purple pechay and lettuce